What is a food allergy?

 Food intolerances are much more common than food allergies.
 True food allergies are a reaction to food or food additives by your body's immune system.

 Many people think they have a food allergy, but in fact they have a food intolerance.
 Food intolerance is much more common.
-It can cause some of the same symptoms as a mild food allergy, like an upset stomach.
-But a food intolerance does not cause an allergic reaction.
+It can cause symptoms like an upset stomach, but it does not involve the immune system.
+A food intolerance does not cause an allergic reaction.
 A food intolerance can make you feel bad, but it is not dangerous.
-A serious food allergy can be dangerous.
+A food allergy can be dangerous.

 What are the symptoms?